k0pernicus/go-photoaccess/README.md

 Basically, you could launch the service using two different commands: `make build`, which builds the Go app, and `make run`, which runs the server app.
 Please check the `Makefile` if you want to check a bit more what it does.

+You can enable the debug mode using the `-debug` flag.

 ### Note